Life-changing global impact

 March 17, 2023 at Cornell University

 The New York Youth Institute is thrilled to welcome high school students from across New York State at Cornell University on March 17, 2023.
-Registration is due by February 20, 2023.
+Registration is now closed for the 2023 event.

-8:15AM Arrival and Sign-In, B25 Warren Hall Auditorium Lobby (Simple refreshments provided)
+8:15AM Arrival and Check-In: Lobby adjacent to 700 Clark Hall (Simple refreshments provided)

 Each student should be prepared to provide a brief presentation on their Global Challenge research paper during a portion of the day called Student Roundtables.